Homeland Security Advisory Council Members

 Leroy "Lee" Baca, Former Sheriff, Los Angeles County

-Leroy “Lee” Baca is Sheriff of Los Angeles County.
-Sheriff Baca serves on the Board of Directors for the Optimist Youth Homes and Ranch, Puente Learning Center, Buena Nueva Foundation, EMEK Hebrew Academy, Harriett Buhai Center for Family Law, and serves on the Board of Governors of the University of Southern California Alumni Association.
-Sheriff Baca commands the largest Sheriff's Department in the world and supervises more than 13,000 sworn and civilian personnel.
+Leroy “Lee” Baca is former Sheriff of Los Angeles County, he became a police Captain in 1981 and was promoted to the rank of Chief in 1992.
+Mr. Baca serves on the Board of Directors for the Optimist Youth Homes and Ranch, Puente Learning Center, Buena Nueva Foundation, EMEK Hebrew Academy, DARE America, Harriett Buhai Center for Family Law, and serves on the Board of Governors of the University of Southern California (USC) Alumni Association.
+Mr. Baca is the Co-Chair of the HSAC’s Faith-Based Task Force and his staff has been active in the Department’s efforts on Countering Violent Extremism (CVE).

 Kenneth “Chuck” Canterbury is the National President of the Fraternal Order of Police, the largest police labor organization in the country.
 Prior to his service as President, Mr. Canterbury spent 25 years with the Horry County Police Department of Conway, South Carolina.
 Mr. Canterbury worked in the Patrol Division, Criminal Investigations Division, and served as the Training Division Supervisor.
 Most recently, he served as Chief of the Operations Bureau.
 Mr. Canterbury has testified before Congress on a number of law enforcement issues and is a member of the National Medal of Valor Board.